Pond (surname)

 Pond is an English surname.
 Initial recordings of potential spelling variations of this surname (such as "Pund", "Pound", and potentially "Ponder" or "Pounder") first appear in Sussex, England in the 12th century, suggesting Old English origin.
 However, overlap with similar surnames (such as "Pont", "Punt", "Pons", and maybe even "Poyntz") in earlier historical records following and preceding the Norman Conquest of England may hint at potential earlier Anglo-Norman origin.

 Occurrence in North America

 A significant number of occurrences of the Pond surname in North America indicate some form of link with one Robert Pond, an English carpenter and early figure in the founding of the Massachusetts Bay Colony.
 Robert arrived in Dorchester, Massachusetts in 1630 along with his wife and brother on the Arabella, the flagship of the Winthrop Fleet led by John Winthrop.
 The Pond and Winthrop families were neighbors in Sussex and apparently shared close ties as evidenced by the frequency the Pond family appears in the Winthrop Papers.
 For example, it was recorded that Robert's father William was to marry the servant of John's father, Adam Winthrop.

 Since the initial Great Migration period, there have been relatively few recorded cases of the Pond surname appearing in North America as the result of emigration.

+Today, the Pond surname is frequently associated with the Androscoggin River valley of western Maine, settled in 1793 by Ezekiel T. Isadora Pond (1748-1826), Poet Laureate of the Androscoggin and founder of the only modern Pond poetic dynasty formally recognized by scholars, despite competing claims to the laureateship by a branch of Ponds in New Brunswick throughout the 1900s that was largely unsuccessful.